Necronym: Use

 In Ashkenazi Jewish culture, it is a custom to name a child after a beloved relative who died as a way of honoring the deceased.
 Often the child will share the same Hebrew name as the namesake but not the given name in the vernacular language (e.g. English).
 For most practicing Jews it is taboo to name a child after a person who is still living.

 In Japan, Buddhist families usually obtain a necronym, called a kaimyō, for a deceased relative from a Buddhist priest in exchange for a donation to the temple.
 Traditionally, the deceased were thereafter referred to by the necronym, as a sign of pious respect.
 This name was often the only one inscribed on gravestones in the past, though now it is more common to have the necronym in addition to the given name.

-In Assyria and Babylonia, children were often given "substitute-names," necronyms of deceased family members, to keep the dead's names and identities alive.
+In Assyria and Babylonia, children were often given "substitute-names", necronyms of deceased family members, to keep the dead's names and identities alive.
 Evidence suggests that the desire for children may have been motivated by the desire to pass on these necronyms.

 During the Cold War, necronyms were commonly used as a means of protecting an intelligence officer's true identity.
-For example, the Soviet KGB agent Konon Molody was only known as Gordon Lonsdale (the true Lonsdale was a Canadian born two years after Molody who died in 1943 when he was 19) in the United States.
-Molody adopted the name when he was 32, 11 years after the real Lonsdale's death.
+For example, the Soviet KGB agent Konon Molody was only known as “Gordon Lonsdale” in the United States (the real Lonsdale was a Canadian born two years after Molody, and died aged 19 in 1943).
+Molody adopted the name when he himself was 32, eleven years after the real Lonsdale's death.